pulibrary/rdss-handbook/meetings.md

 See more about FDPs [here](feature_design_plans.md).

+At the last FDP meeting of each month, the team reviews the [RDSS calendar](https://docs.google.com/spreadsheets/d/1yrPuhA6IE32KvHfbAxa5RDsY-bK3PPzeIXDs8IjIS0I/edit?gid=0#gid=0) for accuracy/any modifications needed.

 ## Schedule

 Sprints last for 2 weeks, starting on a Wednesday and ending on a Tuesday.
 The RDSS sprint meetings schedule looks like this: